aegisassociates/tkc-payment/README.md

-# Payment page for Perlis ebayar using FPX
+# Payment page using FPX and MIGS
 This repo is use as basic usage of payment using PHP and FPX